Ramya-SM/Study/Designing Data Intensive Apps/Foundataions/Reliable,Scalable,Maintainable apps.md

-## Scalability

-As system grows (data/traffic volume or complexity) there should be reasonable ways of dealing with growth.
+## Scalability -> As system grows (data/traffic volume or complexity) there should be reasonable ways of dealing with growth.

-####Describing load -> req/sec, ration of read to write in db, active sers in chat room, hit rate on cache
+#### Describing load -> req/sec, ration of read to write in db, active sers in chat room, hit rate on cache

-####Describing perf -> once load is described. latency vs response time -> waiting time for a req,
+#### Describing perf -> once load is described. latency vs response time -> waiting time for a req,
                     Tail latency amplification -> if client req involves multiple backend calls (all run in parallel) & even if one of them is slow it slows the whole response for end user.
                                                   Even if small portion of backend calls are slow, chance of response being slow is high..